 As a next step, we deform twistor lines (see \ref{twistor}\ref{twistor line}) within the total space of deformations of IHS manifolds.
 The following result was partly inspired by the work of LeBrun on deformations of complex-Riemannian metrics in \cite[Section~6]{Leb83}.

 \begin{prop}[Deformations of twistor lines for IHS manifolds] Let $T$ be a universal deformation over $U$ of a marked twistor family $T_0$ of an $n$-dimensional IHS manifold.
 Then, the following statements hold true. \begin{enumerate} \item Smooth rational curves inside $T$ with normal bundle $\O_{\P^1}(1)^{\oplus n}\oplus\O_{\P^1}^{\oplus 3n_-}$ give rise to a common deformation $L\to S$ inside $T$ of all twistor lines in $T_0$, where $S\subset\dou T$ is a smooth $(5n-3)$-dimensional open complex subspace and $L\subset\dou(T)\x T$. \item Up to shrinking $U$, the evaluation morphism $L\to T$ is surjective, and there is a flat holomorphic submersion $p \colon S\to U$ such that over each $t\in U$ the fiber $S_t\subset\dou T_t$ is the smooth $2n$-dimensional open complex space of smooth rational curves in $T_t$ with normal bundle $\O_{\P^1}(1)^{\oplus n}$ inside $T_t$. \item Up to shrinking $U$, the natural antiholomorphic involution on the twistor family induces a unique equivariant antiholomorphic involution $\tau$ of $L\to S\to U$. \item For the marked second level family $\cT_U$ of K3 surfaces introduced in \Cref{defT}, for \ref{relative family} and \ref{involution on family} to hold it suffices to shrink $U$ around $\Twr$; in particular, $S$ contains all the twistor lines of each $\cT_t$.
-The involution $\tau$ induces the complex conjugation on $U\subset C_1(\Omega)$, and moreover the natural antiholomorphic involution on every twistor family $\cT_t$. \end{enumerate} \end{prop} For the convenience of the reader, we have summarized the situation in the following diagram: The individual parts of \Cref{deform twistor lines} will be proven separately after the terminology valid for all parts of the proof has been set up first.
+The involution $\tau$ induces the complex conjugation on $U\subset C_1(\Omega)$, and moreover the natural antiholomorphic involution on every twistor family $\cT_t$. \end{enumerate} \end{prop} The following diagram summarizes the situation: The individual parts of \Cref{deform twistor lines} will be proven separately after the terminology valid for all parts of the proof has been set up first.